 The plant has few pests or disease problems, if kept too wet, or planted or positioned incorrectly, mealy bug infestations can occur, in which case, treat with a suitable recommended pesticide.

 - Gledhill, E. 1969.
 Eastern Cape veld flowers.
 Department of Nature Conservation, Cape Town.

 - Pooley, E. 1998.
-A field guide to wild flowers of KwaZulu-Natal.
+A field guide to wild flowers Kwazulu-Natal and the eastern region.
 Natal Flora Publications Trust, Durban.

 - Powrie, F. 1998.
-Grow South African plants.
+Grow South African Plants.
+A gardener's companion to indigenous plants.
 National Botanical Institute, Cape Town.